“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 Henry sat for a period of uncomfortable length when the

-director slowly reached for one of the portraits and slowly turned it
+director slowly reached for one of the portraits and slowly

 around so that if faced Henry directly.
 The portrait was framed in steel

-with a smiling blond haired boy of perhaps eleven or twelve years old.
+of perhaps eleven or twelve years old.
 A

 rather normal portrait really of a kid who instantly won you over with

-his soft smile and cute face.
+soft smile and cute face.
 Below the portrait frame a small engraving

 read “In Loving Memory of David.”